FHellmann/MNIST-3LNN-CUDA/README.md

 To evaluate the performance of the Neural Network it was trained with the MNIST-Dataset (60000 Images).
 Every network was trained with 784 Input-Nodes, 20 Hidden-Nodes, 10 Output-Nodes and a learning rate of 0.2.
 The training needs to reach a error lower then n% (=> >(100 - n)% correct recognition) or it should cancel if a error derivation of 0.005 occures.
+It was distributed on 10 machines with 1 master and 9 slaves.

 | Distributed | Type        | >93% *  | >94% *  | >95% *  |
 | :---------: | :---------- | :-----: | :-----: | :-----: |